javag97/design/content/posts/2017-07-17/index.md

 *Note: To comply with non-disclosure, I have omitted and obfuscated confidential information.*

-In attempting to discover more about our users, our research stage took the form of assessing usability of current site, interviewing users, creating a survey, and having users participate in a card sort.
+In attempting to discover more about our users, our research stage took the form of assessing the usability of the current site, interviewing users, creating a survey, and having users participate in a card sort.

 ## Usability testing current side